impensavel/essence/docs/XMLEssence.md

 );
 ```

-We should always cast values when mapping element properties, unless there's a special reason to work with a `DOMNodeList`, instead.
+We should always cast the values when mapping element properties, unless there's a special reason to work with a `DOMNodeList` object, instead.

 ### Documentation
 - [Edankert](http://www.edankert.com/xpathfunctions.html)